 We use the Read, Write Inc programme to teach reading and phonics.
 The Read, Write Inc. programme is a systematic, synthetic phonics programme that explicitly teaches children to read fluently and accurately.

 We assess our children every half term and place them into appropriate phonics groups with other children at a similar challenge level.
 Sessions take place daily and are taught by staff trained specifically in the programme.
 The lowest 20% of children are identified from our rigorous assessments and targeted for dailyone-to-one tuition to help them “keep up, not catch up”.
 The Read, Write Inc reading books that the children access in their phonics sessions at school and those that they take home are matched to the children’s phonic knowledge and so are fully decodable.

-We also use the Read, Write, Inc 'Fast Track Tutoring' catch-up programme for children in Key Stage 2 who have gaps in their phonic knowledge.
+The Read, Write, Inc 'Fast Track Tutoring' catch-up programme is used for children in years 3 and 4 and the Read, Write, Inc 'Fresh Start programme' in years 5 and 6 for pupils who have gaps in their phonic knowledge.